Is There Trouble In 'Southern Charm' Paradise?

 “She said if it weren’t for Thomas, you’d be my second choice.
 Like I’d have any interest in going out with that person.”

-Craig Convover said that after Ravenel’s girlfriend got a bit too cozy with him, saying that if he were older, she’d be into him, he told the former politician that his girlfriend seemed to be making moves on other people.
+Craig Conover said that after Ravenel’s girlfriend got a bit too cozy with him, saying that if he were older, she’d be into him, he told the former politician that his girlfriend seemed to be making moves on other people.
 Craig says Thomas didn’t seem surprised.

 “You’re not the first person to tell me that.”